How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 The above items are available from many sources and can be purchased from the links above or from any other reputable source.
 (If any links on this page are no longer working or you find a better source for any parts let me know.)

-I have bought many 3040's from various sellers for as little as $25.
-Some 3040's also come with a built-in wifi card and dual antennas, which work very well.
-Most 3040's run on 5V 3A, but some will also run on 5-16V.
+Dell Wyse 3040 MiniPCs have been used in probably 1,000 AllStar nodes and work great due to their wide availability, low cost, simple set up, and reliable operation.
+Many have built-in WiFi cards and dual antennas, which work very well, though personally I prefer wired Ethernet whenever possible for maximum performance and less potential RFI.
+Many 3040's run on 5V 3A, but more recent "12V" versions will run on 5-16V.
 I've also seen new 3040's on ebay for a little bit more (~$60) which is a small price difference for new vs. used.
 But even a used 3-5+ year old 3040 should run very well for many years.
 The design is well thought-out with excellent thermal management and no fan to pull dust inside.
 If getting one that's more than a few years old I recommend checking the small backup battery and replacing it if below 3V.
 CR2032 batteries are available with solder tabs for as little as $1 ea.
-The case pops open with no tools needed and you can then also confirm if it has built-in wifi.
-Many 3040's have the internal wifi card and antennas even though many ebay sellers don't mention it.
-I usually have numerous 3040's with and without wifi in stock that I can provide with new backup battery and ASL preinstalled at a reasonable price.
-I can also provide kits with any or all needed parts, as well as fully assembled and tested nodes.
+The case pops open with no tools needed and you can then also confirm if it has built-in WiFi.
+Many 3040's have the internal WiFi card and antennas even though many ebay sellers don't mention it.
+I usually have numerous 3040's with and without WiFi in stock that I can provide with new backup battery and ASL preinstalled at a reasonable price.
+I can also provide fully assembled and tested nodes.

 USB Radio Interface